juice-shop/juice-shop/README.md

 - Open source: No hidden costs or caveats
 - Score Board: The application keeps track of known vulnerabilities the user has successfully exploited

-> Juice Shop is the first application written entirely in Javascript listed in the [OWASP VWA Directory](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project).
+> OWASP Juice Shop is the first application written entirely in Javascript listed in the [OWASP VWA Directory](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project).
 It also seems to be the first broken webapp that uses the currently popular architecture of an SPA/RIA frontend with a RESTful backend.

 ## Preview [![Heroku](https://heroku-badge.herokuapp.com/?app=juice-shop)](https://juice-shop.herokuapp.com)

-Feel free to have a look at the latest version of Juice Shop: <https://juice-shop.herokuapp.com>
+Feel free to have a look at the latest version of OWASP Juice Shop: <https://juice-shop.herokuapp.com>

 > This is a "sneak-peek" instance only!
 You are __not allowed__ to use this instance for your own hacking endeavors!
 Technically [Heroku](https://www.heroku.com/) could view hacking activity on this instance as an attack on their infrastructure!
 You have been warned!